icedevml/zxp-native-usb-adapter-64bit-hack/README.md

 # Patch for ZebraNativeUsbAdapter_64.dll (memory allocator workaround)

+> [!NOTE]
+> All the information contained within this repository is provided solely to help resolve compatibility issues with the original product.
+> Zebra and ZXP are trademarks of Zebra Technologies Corporation.
+Authors of this repository are not affiliated with the original manufacturer or product.

 ## Crash

 Zebra Link-OS Multiplatform SDK for Desktop Java - Card (Build: 2.12.3782 / 2.14.5198)